Harald-U/knative-on-minikube/workshop/2-InstallKnative.md

       How does this work: A DNS request for e.g. helloworld.10.103.104.209.sslip.io will resolve to IP address 10.103.104.209.
 This IP address is made available by `minikube tunnel` and is answered via the Kourier ingress gateway.
 It's magic :-)

+**Note:** If you want/need to quickly install Knative into your Minikube cluster, use the `code/install/install-knative.sh` shell script.

 ---